ragesh88/academic-kickstart/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include design and analysis of algorithms for solving various problems in Swarm robotic and Multi-robotic systems. {{% staticref "files/cv.pdf" "newtab" %}}Download my CV{{% /staticref %}}
+bio: My research interests include design and analysis of algorithms for solving various problems in Swarm robotic and Multi-robotic systems.

 interests:
 - Multi-robot system